dmidlo/histdata.com-tools/docs/temporal-orchestration-performance.md

 This keeps the baseline runnable without HistData.com, Temporal server, or InfluxDB availability.

-`histdatacom.sidecar.performance.benchmark_partition_batching()` compares the
-old coarse pair/timeframe partition shape with the period-batch fanout used by the sidecar.
+The partition-batching benchmark compares the old coarse pair/timeframe partition shape with the period-batch fanout used by the runtime.
 Its metadata reports:

 - coarse partition count
 - period batch count